hdlugas/MZsearch/paper/paper.md

 identified as the one from the reference library whose mass spectrum is most similar to that of the unknown compound.
 We present 'MZsearch', a command-line tool written in Python that implements spectral library matching.
-The 'MZsearch' offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from both types of mass spectrometry: gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass
+The 'MZsearch' tool offers a range of spectrum preprocessing transformations and similarity measures, and it is capable of analyzing data generated from both types of mass spectrometry: gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass